samueldsingh/heatmap/README.md

 The value of this property is an expression that uses heatmap-density as the input.
 For inspiration on color choices for your heatmap, take a look at Color Brewer.
 - heatmap-radius: Sets the radius for each point in pixels.
 The bigger the radius, the smoother the heatmap and the less amount of detail.
 - heatmap-opacity: Controls the global opacity of the heatmap layer.

+## Creating the map using Mapbox GL JS
+Now that you understand the purpose of heatmaps and the paint properties you will be working with, it's time to set up your map.
+For our example, we will be using the Mapbox Dark [template style](https://docs.mapbox.com/studio-manual/reference/styles/#mapbox-template-styles).
+You can find the [Style URLs](https://docs.mapbox.com/help/glossary/style-url/) for each of the template styles in [Mapbox API documentation](https://docs.mapbox.com/api/maps/styles/).

+In your text editor, create a new index.html file, then copy and paste the below code into it.
+Make sure to use an [access token](https://docs.mapbox.com/help/glossary/access-token/) that is associated with your account.
+Once you add this code and save your index.html file, you can preview the file in your browser to make sure you see the map.